3 AUG 2019

 - Are all UOW departments involved?

 All UOW academic faculties will be set up in the UOW Hall to answer your questions.
-Each faculty will also hold information sessions and activities throughout the day.
-There are also special sessions that cover Early Admission, UOW Scholarships, UOW Accommodation, Study Abroad and more.
+Each faculty will also hold information sessions and activities throughout the day, and there will also be special sessions that cover Early Admission, UOW Scholarships, UOW Accommodation, programs for High Achieving Students, Study Abroad and more.

 - Who can I bring with me?

-The more the merrier.
-We suggest bringing your parents so they can see what UOW has to offer you.
+The more the merrier!
+We suggest bringing your parents/carers so they can see what UOW has to offer.